 Here comes Peter CottonTail lalala ….
 That song has been stuck in my head all week.
 Easter is just around the corner and I have been wracking my brain trying to come up with a few fun Easter activities to do with Joey.
 Both boys have been sick all week and it’s been raining non-stop, so getting outside hasn’t really been an option.
-As much as I want to dye Easter eggs with the boys (or with Joey while we let the baby watch), the idea of letting a 3 year old dip eggs into colored dye inside the house gives me anxiety.
+As much as I want to dye Easter eggs with the boys (or with Joey while we let the baby watch), the idea of letting a 4 year old dip eggs into colored dye inside the house we are trying to sell gives me anxiety.
 I would see it going very well or very, very badly 😉 When the weather clears up, I am all about doing this- but outside where messes don’t matter as much.

 I was looking online for fun Easter-themed snacks and desserts to make and came across some really adorable ideas.
 However almost all of them were cake pops.
 Now don’t get me wrong, I am all about enjoying cake.
 But, if we are going to make an entire batch of cake pops, we are going to end up eating the whole batch ourselves.
 And I just don’t think any of us need that much extra sugar right now.
 So instead, I decided to come up with a cake pop alternative that tastes just as good, is just as fun to make, but is packed full of nutritious ingredients so it can actually be a legit snack and not just an occasional dessert.
 Enter my High Protein Easter Bunny Cake Pops.